-Academix is the high school component of the Monticello School District's Talented and Gifted Program.
+ELP is the high school component of the Monticello School District's Talented and Gifted Program.
 Students who have been identified at the elementary or middle school are eligible to join.
-Students not previously identified and who wish to join Academix should see the school counselor or the Academix adviser for criteria.
-Nominations for Academix may originate with students, parents, teachers or other interested parties.

-Students are admitted to Academix under the following conditions:
+Students are admitted to ELP under the following conditions:

-- Previous admission to the Extended Learning Program - Transfer students identified for TAG programs in other school districts - Via nomination by self, parent, or teacher and who meet at least one of the following criteria: - 97%tile or more on Iowa Statewide Assessment of Student Progress (ISASP) composite, math total or language total - Alternative testing will be considered.
-Acceptable scores must commeasure with the 97%tile of Iowa Statewide Assessment of Student Progress (ISASP) and in similar categories or reflect an IQ score of 130+3.
+- Previous admission to the Extended Learning Program - Transfer students identified for TAG programs in other school districts - Via nomination by self, parent, or teacher and who meet at least one of the following criteria: - 97%tile or more on Iowa Statewide Assessment of Student Progress (ISASP) composite, math total or language total and/or 97%tile of MAP math total, reading total, or language arts total. - Alternative testing will be considered.
+Acceptable scores must commeasure with the 97% tile of Iowa Statewide Assessment of Student Progress (ISASP) and MAP in similar categories or reflect an IQ score of 130+3.
 Evidence of in depth knowledge of interest areas

-Service - Academix assists students with identifying long and short term educational goals, developing plans to meet those goals, identifying interest areas and learning styles, preparing for standardized testing, accessing AP and college courses, visiting campuses and developing relationships with peers.
+Service - ELP assists students with identifying long and short term educational goals, developing plans to meet those goals, identifying interest areas and learning styles, preparing for standardized testing, accessing AP and college courses, visiting campuses, developing post-graduate skills and knowledge.